Imitative Membership Inference Attack: Imitative Membership Inference Attack

 \mypara{Attack Workflow} The workflow of \mymethod is outlined in~\Cref{alg:imia_nonadaptive} and~\Cref{fig:imia_framework}, consisting of two phases: the prepare and inference phases.
 In the prepare phase, we start by selecting a set of pivot data from the adversary's dataset $D_{\text{adv}}^{\text{non-adapt}}$, and then train $N$ imitative \textit{in} and imitative \textit{out} models via imitative training (lines 2-10).
 During the inference phase, we first collect the \textit{out} distribution of scaled confidence scores for the query instance using the trained imitative out models (lines 13-16).
 Next, we select a set of proxy instances from the pivot dataset that are similar to the query instance and gather their \textit{in} distributions of scaled confidence scores via imitative \textit{in} models (lines 18-23).
 Finally, we estimate the means for both confidence distributions and compute a non-parametric score $\Lambda$ based on their distances to the query’s confidence score on the target model (lines 24–27).

-Our computation of the score $\Lambda$ can be interpreted as a Gaussian likelihood ratio test~\cite{sp22lira} with fixed variance, which allows us to frame the inference task as a standard hypothesis testing for membership inference.
-Note that the prepare phase can be done before accessing query instances and only needs to be performed once to answer any membership queries using the same set of imitative models.
+The computation of the score $\Lambda$ can be interpreted as a Gaussian likelihood ratio test~\cite{sp22lira} with fixed variance, which allows us to frame the inference task as a hypothesis testing.
+Note that the prepare phase can be done before accessing query instances and only needs to be performed once to answer any queries using the same set of imitative models.
 During the inference phase, no additional models are trained.
 The efficiency analysis of each phase is detailed in~\Cref{sec:exp_main}.

-\mypara{Selecting Pivot Data and Finding Proxies} Our attack requires a pivot dataset to train imitative \textit{in} models.
-This dataset is also used to select proxy instances to approximate the behavior of a query instance belonging to the target model’s training set.
-An effective pivot dataset should be diverse to provide representative proxies for a wide range of membership queries and enable fast training of imitative models.
-To construct such a dataset, we adopt a simple yet effective selection strategy.
-We query all instances in $D_{\text{adv}}^{\text{non-adapt}}$ on the target model $f_\theta$ and compute their prediction losses.
-Then, from each class, we select $k$ instances with the lowest loss.
-These selected samples collectively form $D_\text{pivot}$.
-We set $k=100$ by default, and our ablation study in~\Cref{sec:exp_ablation} shows that our attack is robust to this choice.
-During inference, we follow~\cite{ndss26cpmia} and select proxies for a query instance by retrieving all samples from $D_\text{pivot}$ that belong to the same class.
+\mypara{Selecting Pivot Data} Our attack requires a pivot dataset $D_\text{pivot}$ to train imitative \textit{in} models (line 3 in~\Cref{alg:imia_nonadaptive}).
+An effective pivot dataset should (i) cover all classes of the data distribution, (ii) facilitate fast convergence of imitative models to improve efficiency.
+To construct such a dataset, we adopt a simple yet effective heuristic: we query the target model $f_\theta$ with all instances from the adversary's dataset, compute their losses, and select the $k$ (set as 100 by default) instances with the lowest losses from each class to form $D_\text{pivot}$.
+Our ablation study in~\Cref{sec:exp_ablation} shows \mymethod is robust to this heuristic.
+While this simple approach works well in our experiments, more sophisticated pivot-selection strategies may further improve performance; we leave this as future work.

+\mypara{Finding Proxy} During membership inference, we retrieve a set of proxy samples from the pivot dataset (line 18 in~\Cref{alg:imia_nonadaptive}) to approximate the \textit{in} behavior of the query instance.
+Prior work~\cite{ndss26cpmia} proposes several proxy-selection heuristics at global, class, and instance granularities.
+We find that class-level selection consistently offers strong performance while remaining computationally efficient.
+Therefore, we adopt this strategy: for a given query instance, we retrieve all samples from $D_\text{pivot}$ belonging to the same class and use their output distributions to approximate the query's \textit{in} behavior.